idleberg/atom-browse/README.md

 }
 ```

-Next, you need to consume the service in your package's main file:
+Next up, you need to consume the service in your package's main file.

 <details>
 <summary><strong>Example</strong></summary>